-Topics include: the time value of money; the relation between risk and return; the workings and efficiency of capital markets; behavioral finance; valuing perpetuities and annuities; valuing corporate securities (stocks, bonds, and options); optimal capital structure and dividend policies; basic financial accounting; assessing the value of going concerns, forensic finance, how these principles are applied in the practical practice of law, and the judicial interpretation of bond covenants.
-Although the materials will stress the intuition of these principles, students will be expected to acquire a working knowledge of how to apply the analytical tools of finance to real-world problems.
+Topics include: the time value of money; the relation between risk and return; the workings and efficiency of capital markets; behavioral finance; valuing perpetuities and annuities; valuing corporate securities (stock, bonds, and options); valuing businesses as a going concern; optimal capital structure and dividend policies; debt covenants and other lender protections; basic financial accounting; derivatives; and the application of these principles to legal practice.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.